Drew-Alleman/DataSurgeon/README.md

 Small Refactor
 ## 3/21/2023 | 1.0.9
 * Added ```--drop``` Specify a regular expression to exclude certain patterns from the search. (e.g ```ds -f text.txt --drop \"^.{1,10}$\"``` will hide all matches not under 10 characters)

+# Reporting Issues
+When filling out a new issue please answer ALL questions on the  [bug template](https://github.com/Drew-Alleman/DataSurgeon/blob/main/.github/ISSUE_TEMPLATE/bug_report.md).
+Issues with not enough information will be closed.

 # Project Goals
 * JSON output